Executive Summary

 The Level-C PPE Push Pack supports a hospital’s operational continuity posture to stay open.

-It aligns with federal preparedness expectations, including CMS Emergency Preparedness requirements, Joint Commission Emergency Management standards, and ASPR Hospital Preparedness Program capabilities. and FEMA-approved equipment guidance.
+The model supports hospital review against relevant preparedness frameworks, including CMS Emergency Preparedness requirements, Joint Commission Emergency Management standards, ASPR Hospital Preparedness Program capabilities, and FEMA AEL functional categories where applicable.

 LevelCPPE converts written preparedness plans into real operational capability.
-The system integrates three core components that allow hospitals to remain open and safely receive contaminated patients during the critical first 72 hours of a contamination incident.
+The system integrates three core components that allow hospitals to remain open and control the reception of potentially contaminated patients during the critical first 72 hours of a contamination incident.

 First is an executive-directed response framework that enables leadership to order operational changes rapidly, protect essential personnel, maintain hospital continuity, and keep the ED open.